harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: Quick data check: the impact estimate table had a few missing region-intervention combinations.
 Decided to impute those with the regional average rather than dropping the region entirely.
 - Deliverable: Missing impact estimates imputed with regional averages.
+## 2022-09-19 - Day 3: Linear programming baseline

+- Task summary: Implemented a linear programming baseline for the NGO allocation problem today using scipy's linprog.
+The LP relaxation ignores the integer constraints on some allocation variables but gives a useful lower bound and is fast to solve.
+The unconstrained optimal solution was not surprising — it concentrated resources heavily in the highest-impact interventions.
+Added the geographic coverage constraint and saw how that changed the allocation spread.
+Documented both scenarios.
+- Deliverable: LP baseline with and without geographic constraints implemented and documented.